 - The scope explains how sick leaves work.

 - The procedure to apply for sick leaves.

-A sick leave policy sample
+A sick leave policy sample/template

 Our company’s sick leave policy outlines our company’s provisions for employees who become sick and need to be absent from work.
 The following sample policy specifies how sick leave will be accrued and how it may be used.